 The research behind learning repetition for kids is built around what psychologists call the spacing effect in children.
 Vlach and Sandhofer found that children remembered and generalized new information better when repetitions were spaced out rather than massed together.
 In other words, children learned more effectively when they came back to the same information over time.
 You can view the study here: The spacing effect in children’s memory and category induction.

 Vlach and colleagues later found similar patterns in science learning.
 When young children encountered material across multiple days instead of in one session, they showed better learning and better generalization.
-Smith and Scarf’s review helps explain why spaced practice for children works so well: the brain benefits from cycles of consolidation and reconsolidation between exposures.
+Smith and Scarf’s review helps explain why spaced practice for children works well: the brain benefits from cycles of consolidation and reconsolidation between exposures.
 That makes repetition and memory in children a timing issue as much as a content issue.

-Why children remember better with spaced repetition
+Why children often remember better with spaced repetition

-| Practice style | What it looks like | Main weakness | Why spaced practice helps |
+Practice style What it looks like Main weakness Why spaced practice helps

-| Massed practice | One long session with many repetitions | Feels strong now, fades faster later | Less effective for long-term memory retention for kids |
+Massed practice One long session with many repetitions Feels strong now, may fade faster later Can be less helpful for lasting memory support

-| Spaced practice | Short sessions repeated across days | Requires consistency | Supports stronger learning repetition for kids |
+Spaced practice Short sessions repeated across days Requires consistency Supports learning repetition for kids in a calmer rhythm

-| Irregular review | Random practice with big gaps | Hard to build momentum | A nightly learning routine creates better follow-through |
+Irregular review Random practice with big gaps Hard to build momentum A nightly learning routine can create better follow-through

 What learning repetition for kids looks like at home